How Much Internet Speed Do I Need?

 Picking a new internet plan can be a pain.
 You want to make sure you have enough internet speed to avoid buffering and disjointed Zoom meetings, but going with the fastest speed might be a waste of money.

-As a general baseline, you want at least 10 Mbps of download speed per person who could be online at the same time, but the actual amount of internet speed you need depends on how many devices are connected to the internet and how you use the internet.
+If you’re asking yourself, “How much internet speed do I need?”, we can help.
+As a general baseline, you want at least 10 Mbps of download speed per person who could be online at the same time.
+But the actual amount of internet speed you need depends on how many devices are connected to the internet and how you use the internet.

 Here are the basic considerations for choosing an internet plan: